JusticeInternational/project-config/config/hc-backoffice/README.md

 ## Development

 We're development the backoffice application here for backend of our mobile app.
-We use the Humman-Connection repository so we'll use this as a basis for our setup.
+We use the Human-Connection repository so we'll use this as a basis for our setup.

 Here is what we need todo
 - [ ] Workflow for making code updates using codespaces for `JusticeInternational/Human-Connection`